Cenote Atik: Art Meets Jungle

 Rainy season (June to October): hotter and more humid with short showers, but far quieter and noticeably cheaper.

-Come in the dry season, November through April.
+Come in the dry season, December to April.
 Expect daytime highs around 25 to 30°C (77 to 86°F), minimal rain, plenty of sunshine, and comfortable evenings.
 It is perfect weather for the ruins, the cenotes, and long beach days.
 The trade-off is that this is peak season, so accommodations and tours cost more and book out early, especially around Christmas, New Year, and Easter.

 Aim for the shoulder months.
-May brings warm, mostly dry weather as the crowds taper off after Easter, and late October into early November is lovely too, just after the rains, with lush landscapes and quiet beaches.
+May brings warm, mostly dry weather as the crowds taper off after Easter, November is lovely too, just after the rains, with lush landscapes and quiet beaches.
 These windows give you most of the good weather with far more breathing room.

 Budget travelers should look at the rainy season, June to October, when hotels discount their rates and flights run cheaper.
 Most rainy days still see hours of sunshine between short showers.
 This is also the cheapest stretch of the year, so if price is the priority, this is your window, with the trade-offs covered honestly below.